 Some occupations will eat you up and spit you out if you let them.
 Corrections is one of those occupations.
-Every day, corrections staff—both sworn and non-sworn—enter a building or report to an agency where many of the clientele work to subvert their authority, manipulate them, and make demands.
+Every day, corrections staff—both sworn and non-sworn—enter a building or report to an agency where many of the clientele work to subvert their authority, manipulate them, and make demands upon them.
 This stress takes a toll on correctional workers' physical and mental health, affecting their quality of life.
 When stress is not effectively managed it can result in illness, depression, substance abuse, and post-traumatic stress disorder.
-And then there is the human toll, including staff being manipulated by offenders, arguments and negativity at home, strained relations with co-workers, separation, divorce, and often substance abuse.
+And then there is the human toll, including arguments and negativity at home, strained relations with co-workers, and separation and divorce.

 Stress in corrections must be managed, both physically and mentally.
 This book, written by a corrections veteran and instructor, explores the problem of stress in corrections and what the corrections professional can do to protect themselves and mitigate stress.
-This book can be a valuable tool in a profession dealing with many problems, including overcrowding, offender violence, the mentally disordered offender, short staffing, overtime, and shift work.
+This book can be a valuable tool in a profession dealing with many problems, including overcrowding, offender violence, offenders wtih mental illness, short staffing, overtime, and shift work.
 It can help the corrections professional survive in a very demanding field.
-It is written plainly and discusses what can be done in a commonsense fashion.
+It is written plainly and discusses what can be done in a common-sense fashion.